dieselxxx/Kapriol/docs/support/collection.md

 });
 ```

-Bellow is an example how to create a collection from something more complex, like reading large file line by line and turning it as a collection.
+Bellow is an example how to create a collection from something more complex, like reading
+large log file line by line and turning it as a collection.

 ```php
 use FireHub\Support\Collections\Collection;